-If the debtor is in arrears (Verzug) in discharging the receivable of the seller, German statutory law provides that the receivable bears interest at the base interest rate (Basiszinssatz) published by Deutsche Bundesbank plus 5% p.a. or, if the debtor is not a consumer, 8% p.a.
-A debtor would generally be in arrears if it does not make payment when due and (i) the payment was due on a specified date; (ii) the debtor has, after the payment became due, received a payment reminder (Mahnung); or (iii) the debtor has received an invoice and does not make payment within thirty days of the due date and the receipt of such invoice.
+If the obligor is in arrears (Verzug) in discharging the receivable of the seller, German statutory law provides that the receivable bears interest at the base interest rate (Basiszinssatz) published by Deutsche Bundesbank plus 5% p.a. or, if the obligor is not a consumer, 8% p.a.
+An obligor would generally be in arrears if it does not make payment when due and: (i) the payment was due on a specified date; (ii) the obligor has, after the payment became due, received a payment reminder (Mahnung); or (iii) the obligor has received an invoice and does not make payment within thirty days of the due date and the receipt of such invoice.

 For loans to consumers (and transactions, such as hire-purchase transactions, that are closely linked to consumer loans), German law provides for special rules that are designed to protect borrower consumers.
 In order to be enforceable in accordance with their terms, any such loan agreements have to contain certain information on the loan (which should help the consumer to assess his or her future payment obligations) and need to be in writing.
-In addition, the debtor is entitled to rescind the loan agreement within two weeks from its execution.
+In addition, pursuant to a recent legislative amendment, the lender has to explain the features of the loan.
+In the case of real estate loans, the lender also has to inform the consumer borrower of any possibility to assign the loan without the borrower's consent.
+The borrower is entitled to rescind the loan agreement within two weeks from its execution.
+Furthermore, the lender is required to notify the borrower in advance of an interest reset and approaching maturity.